Canonical Correlation Forests: Classification Experiments

 \subsection{Comparison to Other Classifiers}

-In order to provide comparison to a wider array of classifiers, we also tested CCFs using the experiments of Fern\'{a}ndez-Delgado et al \cite{fernandez2014we} from their recent survey of 179 classifiers applied to 121 datasets.
-We used the same partitions which were a mix of 4-fold cross validations and predefined train / test splits\footnote{ Partitions and results from \cite{fernandez2014we} are available at http://persoal.citius.usc.es/manuel.fernandez.delgado/papers/jmlr/}.
-We omitted datasets containing non-ordinal features on the basis that they pre-processed such features by treating the category indexes as numeric features, instead of our recommended procedure (see section \ref{sec:DataPrepro}).
-The \textit{image-segmentation} dataset was also omitted as we were unable to replicate the RF results of the original test.
-In total 82 datasets were compared, for which summaries along with detailed results are available in \ref{sec:detailedResults}.

-Whereas \cite{fernandez2014we} included an, often intensive, parameter tuning step in their tests, we used CCFs in an out-of-the-box fashion, taking the same parameters as in Section \ref{sec:treeComparison}.
-As a check that tests were run correctly, we also ran \textsc{matlab}'s \textsc{TreeBagger} algorithm, with $500$ trees and $\lambda = \Call{ceil}{\log_2 \left(D\right) +1}$, which as expected gave performance on par with the very similar rforest\_R algorithm.
-A summary of the results for the top 20 performing classifiers (based on average accuracy rank) is given in table \ref{table:otherClass}.
-Despite using no parameter tuning, CCFs outperformed all other tested classifiers based on every calculated performance metric.
+In order to provide comparison to a wider array of classifiers, we also tested CCFs using the experimental setup of \cite{fernandez2014we} from their recent survey of 179 classifiers applied to 121 datasets.
+We used the same partitions which were a mix of 4-fold cross validations and predefined train / test splits.\footnote{ Partitions and results from \cite{fernandez2014we} are available at http://persoal.citius.usc.es/manuel.fernandez.delgado/papers/jmlr/} We omitted datasets containing non-ordinal features on the basis that they pre-processed such features by treating the category indexes as numeric features, which is substantially different to our recommended procedure (see Section \ref{sec:DataPrepro}).
+For consistency with their approach, we fixed the missing features values (to the feature mean), rather than using the procedure laid out in Section~\ref{sec:DataPrepro}.
+As a check that tests were run correctly, we also ran \textsc{matlab}'s {TreeBagger} algorithm, with $500$ trees and $\lambda = \ceil*{\log_2 \left(D\right) +1}$, which as expected gave performance on par with the very similar {rforest\_R} algorithm.
+An exception to this was the \textit{image-segmentation} dataset for which we were unable to replicate the {rforest\_R} results to within any plausible level of variability.
+We therefore omitted this dataset from the results.
+In total 82 datasets were compared, for which summaries along with detailed results are available in Appendix \ref{sec:detailedResults}, while a summary of the results for the top 20 performing classifiers (based on average accuracy rank) is given in Table \ref{table:otherClass}.
+We note that our quoted results for the competing methods differs from those of the original paper due to using only a subset of the original datasets (averages were reprocessed using the individual dataset scores provided by~\cite{fernandez2014we}).
+We also note that the relatively poor performance of rotation forests that is quoted most likely stems from the fact that they set $L=10$ for rotation forests and $L=500$ for most of the RF implementations, constituting an arguably unfair comparison.